Announcements and Official Notices

 Pranks and hazing can include (but are not limited to) any physical activity that can be deemed dangerous, requiring the consumption of unusual, non-edible items, nudity or degrading dress, “kidnappings,” or any act that may compromise the dignity or cause embarrassment or shame to the targeted student.
 Any organizers and/or participants in such activities will be subject to disciplinary action.

-Students who violate this policy will receive an official warning and may be placed on probation.
+Regarding internet violations, students who violate this policy will receive an official warning and may be placed on probation.
 A second offense will result in probation and require verification of internet accountability software placed on all personal devices which can access the internet.
-Continued violation of this policy may result in loss of internet privileges, suspension, and possibly dismissal from the college.
+Continued violation of this policy (in any form) may result in loss of internet privileges (when applicable), suspension, and possibly dismissal from the college.